Madeleine van Manen

 Statement

-I obsessively work with the city, aiming to capture the essence of a scene and the emotion related to that moment, trying to make sense of who and where I am.
+The majority of my work involves the city of Cape Town, aiming to capture the essence of a scene and the emotion related to that moment, trying to make sense of who and where I am.

 Belonging.
 Be(long)ing.
 To have an infinity for a place, the sense of being accepted as part of a group.
 A sense of fulfilment.